Hugh Dorsey: Career

+Achieving conviction amid intense media coverage, Dorsey became famous.
+Frank, a Jewish northerner from Brooklyn, was eventually lynched by a mob two months after Governor John Slaton commuted his death sentence to life in prison.

 Dorsey's victory in the Frank-Phagan case contributed to his political popularity.
 He resigned as solicitor general on August 1, 1916.
 He was elected for two consecutive two-year terms as the Governor of Georgia from 1917 to 1921.
+During his tenure, a number of progressive reforms were carried out.

-Perhaps the most remarkable moment of Dorsey's governorship came on April 22, 1921, when he gave a speech entitled "A Statement from Governor Hugh M. Dorsey as to the Negro in Georgia."
+Subsequent to the 1921 Williams Plantation Murders, and the trials of John S. Williams and Clyde Manning, Dorsey gave a speech on April 22, 1921 titled "A Statement from Governor Hugh M. Dorsey as to the Negro in Georgia."
 It was near the end of his final term as governor; he had also just badly lost a race for the U.S. Senate to his former ally Tom Watson, by that point a vocal white supremacist.
-Dorsey's speech recited a litany of abuses by Georgia whites against African Americans: lynchings, banishments, slavery-like peonage, and physical cruelty.
+Dorsey's speech recited a list of abuses by Georgia whites against African Americans: lynchings, banishments, slavery-like peonage, and physical cruelty.
 "To me it seems that we stand indicted as a people before the world," he said.
 "If these charges should continue, both God and man would justly condemn Georgia more severely than man and God have condemned Belgium and Leopold for the Congo atrocities."
+Dosey subsequently reiterated his position in a small pamphlet, published as The Negro in Georgia.

 These were astonishing admissions from any white Democratic governor in the Jim Crow South — much less one who'd made his name with the Leo Frank prosecution.
-His already-elected successor, Thomas Hardwick, called it "an infamous slander on the State."
+His already-elected successor, Thomas W. Hardwick, called it "an infamous slander on the State."
 Historians have debated Dorsey's motivations — from an honest desire for reform to slowing the early stages of the Great Migration to improving Georgia's perception in the eyes of Northern capitalists.

 In 1926, he was appointed judge of the civil division in Atlanta.
 Dorsey served as a superior court judge in Atlanta from 1935 to March 4, 1948.
 He served on the Atlanta Judicial Circuit.

 Death and legacy

-Dorsey died on June 11, 1948 in a hospital in Atlanta.
-He was buried in Westview Cemetery in Atlanta.
+Dorsey died on June 11, 1948, in a hospital in Atlanta and was buried at the city's Westview Cemetery.
 His grandson, Jaz Dorsey, was a composer, lyricist and playwright.

 Over the decades, the dramatic story of Frank's trial and lynching (after his death sentence was commuted) was adapted into many forms.
 He is seen in the 1964 fiction Profiles in Courage and 1988 TV-miniseries The Murder of Mary Phagan, where Dorsey was portrayed by the actor Richard Jordan, and in the Broadway musical Parade, where he was portrayed in the original cast by Herndon Lackey.

+Dorsey's involvement in the Williams Plantation Murders was documented in two books, Lay This Body Down by Gregory A. Freeman (1999) and Hell Put to Shame by Earl Swift (2024).